Investigator Award Application Process

 - Best practices to integrate vision screening/follow up care to system care access

 All research grants need to promote the core mission of Prevent Blindness – preventing blindness and preserving sight.
 Basic laboratory science research will not be supported under this program.

-Grants are for a one-year period, up to $30,000 and are reviewed by a committee of ARVO members.
+Grants are for a one-year period, up to $30,000 and are reviewed by a panel of scientists.

 Deadline ► Deadline ▼